 Further blood tests to check for nutritional deficiencies may also be necessary.
 Your doctor may want to check whether you have a deficiency in iron, folate, vitamin B12, calcium, or vitamin D.

-A dietitian or nutritionist can advise you on how to exclude gluten from your diet and suggest healthy eating alternatives.
+Your doctor may recommend you see a dietitian with expertise in coeliac disease, who can advise you on how to exclude gluten from your diet and suggest healthy eating alternatives.
 You will most likely become an expert in reading food labels and knowing which foods are best avoided.

-Gluten is generally found in foods made from grains such as bread, pasta, cereals, pastry and biscuits.
+- Gluten is found in wheat, rye, and barley.
+Foods made from grains such as bread, pasta, cereals, pastry and biscuits should generally be avoided as they contain gluten.
 However, it is possible to buy gluten-free alternatives to these foods, which are made from corn, rice, soy or other gluten-free grains.